systemcarl/blank/README.md

 Optional environment variables can be defined in a `.env` file at the root of the project.
 A sample `.env` file is provided as [`.env.example`](.env.example).

+#### Application
+By default, the application will not set a head favicon link.
+To add a favicon, set the `PUBLIC_FAVICON` environment variable to the desired favicon href link.

 #### Logging
 Server side events are automatically logged and formatted using [*Pino*](https://getpino.io/).
 Events are sent to the application's standard